Mahdi-Meyghani/Music_Tour_Scraper/README.md

-# Band Tour Notifier App
+# Band Tour Scrapper App

 ## Overview
 The Band Tour Scraper App is a Python-based application designed to monitor a music band's website for new tour announcements.
 Upon detecting new tours, it sends out email notifications and records the tour details in both a text file and an SQLite database.
 The app operates continuously to ensure that users are promptly informed of any upcoming events.